Read more

 21 Source: National Association of Colleges and Employers (NACE) 2023 Student Survey

-Encouraging Levels of Internship Attainment for Braven Fellows
+Encouraging Levels of Internship Attainment for Our Fellows

 For college students, internships serve as critical proof points of experience that open professional doors.

-Compared with graduates nationally, Braven 2023 graduates were 23 percentage points more likely to have at least one internship during their college experience.
+Compared with graduates nationally, Braven 2023 graduates from our partner schools were 23 percentage points more likely to have at least one internship during their college experience.

 Likelihood of at least one internship during college